 What Tools Are Used to Make Scrimshaw?

-Sailors initially used basic tools to carve their scrimshaw designs.
+Sailors initially used basic tools for scrimshaw designs.
 In addition to their artistic abilities, they also had to work with the constant movement of the ship.
 As a result, some sailors began bringing their own ink onto the ship for their scrimshaw work.
 However, most sailors used candle soot or tobacco to complete their designs.

 Contemporary artists use a process of etching and carving maritime designs into their choice of canvas, then filling the carved design with black ink.
-Artists and explorers still use the art of scrimshaw to depict the adventures and animals they encounter while at sea.
+Top scrimshaw artists and explorers still use the art of scrimshaw to depict the adventures and animals they encounter while at sea.
 It is a timeless method of bringing the world around us to life in formats we can carry with us.

 Artists inspired by the water, its animals, and the nautical way of life bring that same joy and beauty into the homes of those who spend their days in the ocean and those who cannot experience it on a regular basis.
 Scrimshaw is the perfect artistic representation of ocean life.
 Maritime-themed art carved into relics from the sea is a genuinely inspiring artform.